LukasFlorian/T1000/main.typ

 == Later Developments <later-devs>

 === Sigmoid Activation Function <sigmoid-setup>
 Initially, the activation function used for the prediction heads is the softmax function.
-However, since the network only needs to predict only two classes, peerson and background, the softmax function is later replaced with the sigmoid function from @sigmoid-eqn that outputs a single value between 0 and 1, representing the probability of the input being a person.
+However, since the network needs to predict only two classes, person and background, the softmax function is later replaced with the sigmoid function from @sigmoid-eqn that outputs a single value between 0 and 1, representing the probability of the person class.
 This change is done in response to training results and is supposed to improve the performance of the network as it does not require the model to learn the more complex relationship between its outputs in the softmax function.

 $